Colin Kaepernick to work out for NFL team, first time since 2016: AP sources

 The Raiders don’t have a glaring need at quarterback after signing starter Derek Carr to an extension last month.
 Las Vegas also signed Nick Mullens as a backup this offseason, traded for Jarrett Stidham and signed Chase Garbers as an undrafted free agent.

-But none of those backups has the pedigree of Kaepernick, who emerged as one of the league’s young stars when he took over as starter in San Francisco in 2012, and helped the Niners reach the Super Bowl that season.
+But none of those backups has the pedigree of Kaepernick, who emerged as one of the league’s young stars when he took over as a starter in San Francisco in 2012 and helped the Niners reach the Super Bowl that season.

 Kaepernick’s play started to regress in 2014 and he got hurt halfway through the next season and lost his starting job.
-Things changed the next preseason when Kaepernick began protesting during the national anthem, drawing the ire of critics that included then presidential candidate Donald Trump.
+Things changed the next preseason when Kaepernick began protesting during the national anthem, drawing the ire of critics that including then-presidential candidate Donald Trump.